steve-community/steve/README.md

         GRANT ALL PRIVILEGES ON stevedb.* TO 'steve'@'localhost';
         GRANT SUPER ON *.* TO 'steve'@'localhost';
         ```
         Note: The statement `GRANT SUPER [...]` is only necessary to execute some of the previous migration files and is only needed for the initial database setup.
-Afterwards, you can remove this privilage by executing
+Afterwards, you can remove this privilege by executing
         ```
         REVOKE SUPER ON *.* FROM 'steve'@'localhost';
         ```